Illegal loggers in Vietnam train as jungle tour guides

-PHONG NHA: Vietnamese logger turned jungle tour guide Ngoc Anh knows the value of trees.
+PHONG NHA, Vietnam : Vietnamese logger turned jungle tour guide Ngoc Anh knows the value of trees.

 But as extreme rainfall and floods increasingly devastated his community in the central province of Quang Binh, the 36-year-old read up on the ongoing climate and nature crises and turned instead to tourism and conservation.